-• Proprietary Core Technology Infrastructure: We have invested significantly to develop our core technology infrastructure.
+- Proprietary Core Technology Infrastructure: We have invested significantly to develop our core technology infrastructure.
 Our proprietary and modularized technology infrastructure allows us to add new products and enter new markets with moderate investment or fixed costs.
-Our research and

-- development expenses as a percentage of our revenues dropped to 30.7% in 2017 from 70.8% in 2016 and further dropped to 18.1% for the nine months ended September 30, 2018, illustrating a driving factor behind our expanding margins. - Unit Economics: The demographics and depth of engagement of our client base translate to high lifetime values.
+Our research and development expenses as a percentage of our revenues dropped to 30.7% in 2017 from 70.8% in 2016 and further dropped to 18.6% in 2018, illustrating a driving factor behind our expanding margins. - Unit Economics: The demographics and depth of engagement of our client base translate to high lifetime values.
 When matched against our efficient client acquisition, a function of our online marketing and promotional activities, word-of-mouth referrals and our corporate services, we deliver a payback period of less than six months since the beginning of 2017.